shaneso/the-founder-studies/README.md

 - The Art of Computer Programming
 - Hackers & Painters: Big Ideas from the Computer Age
 - Code: The Hidden Language of Computer Hardware and Software
+- The Art of Doing Science and Engineering: Learning to Learn